 Do not enter the lane but take the first signposted path at the corner immediately left downhill.
 At a T-junction with a drive near houses, turn right.
-In 30m, at a signpost, turn left across the grass as indicated to pass to the left of White Cottage.
+In 30m, at a signpost, turn left across the grass, as indicated, to pass to the left of White Cottage.
 Just behind the cottage there are two quite distinct paths forking off.
-Yours is the narrower right fork, immediately after a tiny yard and a bench seat, curving away right into the woods behind the houses.
+Yours is the narrower right fork, immediately after a tiny yard, curving away right into the woods behind the houses.
 Don't miss this turn!
-This straight woodland path passes the garden of a red tile-hung house on your right.
-Soon the large gates of the Mill House come into view and the path nears a road on the left.
-Cross the road to another signpost [Mar 2021: grounded] and a footpath on the other side.
+This straight woodland path passes an impressive Victorian red tile-hung house on your right.
+In around 250m the path reaches a road.
+Cross the road, a fraction right, to a gap by another signpost [Mar 2021: grounded] and a footpath on the other side.
 The narrow grassy path passes the large garden of the house on the left (a platform in the beech tree visible in winter).
 After some fine woods, your path ends at a T-junction with a very wide roughly-surfaced track near a junction of drives on your right.
 Avoiding the junction, turn sharp left on this wide track, soon passing Holly House.

 4 Continue for about 100m to a line of red-stone cottages.
 Turn right here on a wide grassy path in front of the cottages.
 At a curve, your path is joined by a narrow path from the right.
 About 100m from the cottages, the path forks at a marker post.
-Take the left fork, going down to a footbridge with a handrail and then rising to an open area.
-Keep at all times to a broad path on the left side of the open area.
-The path winds left by a bench seat and then right.
-Where the path ends, you come to two wide crossing paths running parallel to each other.
-Cross over the first wide crossing path and 10m later, at the edge of the woods, turn left at a T-junction with the second wide path.
+Take the left fork, going down to a footbridge with a handrail and rising to an open area.
+Immediately take the narrower left fork and keep to the left side of the open area.
+The path passes a bench seat and then bends right.
+You soon reach a marker post with a blue arrow.
+Here you will find two wide crossing paths running parallel to each other.
+Cross over the first wide path and 10m later, at the edge of the woods, turn left at a T-junction onto the second wide path.
 (This is because the parallel paths later diverge.)
-After 200m, this very wide fine woodland path crosses a bridleway marked with a post.
-After another 200m, you come to a hillside viewpoint with several benches, many paths on all sides and a magnificent view ahead.
+After 200m, this very wide fine woodland path reaches a bridleway marked with a fingerpost.
+Continue straight ahead.
+After another 200m, you come to a hillside viewpoint with several benches, many paths on all sides, and a magnificent view ahead.
 The North Downs can be clearly seen on a normal day with the spire of St Barnabas Church at Ranmore visible on the skyline.